-VAs can provide all the services that an office assistant can, from clerical work to social media, marketing, web design and book work to name a few.
-Particularly in demand from online businesses, entrepreneurs and smaller or mid-size businesses who may not want or have space for the support onsite, but there is really no limit to who you could end up working for.
+Virtual Assistants (or VAs) can provide all the services that an office assistant can, from clerical work to marketing, web design, and book work, but work remotely instead of on-site.
+VAs are particularly in demand from online businesses, entrepreneurs, and smaller or mid-size businesses who may not want or have space for the support on-site – but there is really no limit to who you could end up working for.

-If you’re motivated and resourceful, willing to put the hard yards in for other people’s businesses and would be quite happy to avoid office politics and get your work done in your PJs from your couch, this could be a dream career for you.
+If you’re motivated and resourceful, want a job with lots of flexibility, and are happy to get your work done in your pyjamas, this could be a dream career for you.

 - Excellent communication and IT skills

-- Reliable, accountable and accurate, able to multitask effectively and work well under pressure without supervision
+- Able to multitask effectively and work well under pressure without supervision

-- A confident ideas person who continually adds value to businesses
+- A confident ideas person and great problem solver

 Roles vary depending on your employer’s needs, but duties could include: